netdata/netdata/collectors/statsd.plugin/README.md

 # statsd.plugin

 statsd is a system to collect data from any application.
-Applications are sending metrics to it, usually via non-blocking UDP communication, and statsd servers collect these metrics, perform a few simple calculations on them and push them to backend time-series databases.
+Applications are sending metrics to it, usually via non-blocking User Datagram Protocol (UDP) communication, and statsd servers collect these metrics, perform a few simple calculations on them and push them to backend time-series databases.

 There is a [plethora of client libraries](https://github.com/etsy/statsd/wiki#client-implementations) for embedding statsd metrics to any application framework.
 This makes statsd quite popular for custom application metrics.

 Netdata is a fully featured statsd server.
 It can collect statsd formatted metrics, visualize them on its dashboards, stream them to other Netdata servers or archive them to backend time-series databases.

-Netdata statsd is inside Netdata (an internal plugin, running inside the Netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd ports (tcp and udp 8125 - yes, Netdata statsd server supports both tcp and udp at the same time).
+Netdata statsd is inside Netdata (an internal plugin, running inside the Netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd ports (TCP and UDP 8125 - yes, Netdata statsd server supports both tcp and udp at the same time).

 Since statsd is embedded in Netdata, it means you now have a statsd server embedded on all your servers.
 So, the application can send its metrics to `localhost:8125`.
 This provides a distributed statsd implementation.